-Wildlife: While the environment of Inagua may be hostile to human habitation, it is perfect for birds and other wildlife.
-Many people travel to the southernmost island to see flamingos, but are surprised and delighted to see a multitude of other birds and wildlife as well.
-The native Bahama parrot, the endemic Bahama Woodstar Hummingbird, White Cheeked Pintails, Brown Pelicans, Tri-colored herons, Snowy egrets, Reddish egrets, Western Spindalis, Cormorants, Roseeate Spoonbills, American kestrels, and Burrowing owls abound in the Park’s interior.
-Birds however are not the Parks only treasure.
-Wild Donkeys trot amongst the mangroves, freshwater terrapins inhabit the ponds, and bonsai forests grace its interior.
+While the environment of Inagua may be hostile to human habitation, it is perfect for birds and other wildlife.
+Many people travel to Inagua to see flamingos, but are surprised and delighted to see a multitude of other birds and wildlife as well.
+The native Bahama parrot, the endemic Inagua Woodstar Hummingbird, and many other unique bird species roam the interior of the island.
+Birds, however, are not the island and park’s only treasure.
+Wild Donkeys trot amongst the mangroves, freshwater terrapins inhabit the ponds, and bonsai forests grace its depths.